About the Wells

 In 2015, with assistance from the Dauphin County Conservation District (DCCD), a permanent stream monitoring device was installed downstream in Stony Creek to measure temperature, turbidity, dissolved oxygen, conductivity, and pH.

-In the spring after the return to Daylight Savings Time, the schedule switches to Mondays at 6:00 PM.
-Check the Calendar page for current schedule.
-Contact Steve Long at 717-652-1421 for additional information.
+In the spring, after the return to Daylight Savings Time, the schedule switches to Mondays at 6:00 PM.
+Check the Calendar page for the current schedule.
+Contact Dennis Coffman at 717-350-8817 for additional information.

 View the map below for directions to the State Game Lands #211 parking lot on Goldmine Road.

 In 2006, PAEnviroDigest recorded the following video documenting the work done at the wells …